Data protection declaration

-If you contact us as an interested party, supplier, service provider or other business partner, we process your personal data such as contact details or correspondence to the extent necessary to process your inquiry (legitimate interest under Art.
-6 (1) (f) GDPR) or to initiate or carry out the respective transaction (Art.
-6 (1) (b) GDPR) and, if applicable, retain the data within the scope of legal retention obligations (based on legal obligations under Art.
-6 (1) (c) GDPR).
+If you contact us as an interested party, supplier, service provider or other business partner, we process your personal data such as contact data or correspondence to the extent that this is necessary to process your enquiry (legitimate interest according to Art.
+6 (1) (f) GDPR) or to initiate or process the respective transaction (Art.
+6 (1) (b) GDPR) and, if necessary, store the data within the scope of statutory storage obligations (due to statutory obligations according to Art.
+6 (1) (c) GDPR.

-The same applies if you are an employee of a interested party, supplier, service provider or other business partner and we receive your personal data in this context; the legal basis in this case is our legitimate interest in initiating or conducting the business relationship with your employer (Art.
+The same applies if you are an employee of an interested party, supplier, service provider or other business partner and we receive your personal data in this context; the legal basis in this case is our legitimate interest in establishing or carrying out the business relationship with your employer (Art.
 6 (1) (f) GDPR).

 When you contact us via the contact form, we store your details (your name, e-mail address, telephone number if necessary, and the text of your request) and process them in order to process your request.

 As far as it is necessary in order to answer your request or your request is directed towards this, we may transfer your details to another company of the medac group (e.g. if your request relates to a contract or a customer relationship with another company of the medac group or its products).
 The legal basis for this data processing is - depending on the subject of your request - the admissibility of the processing within the framework of contract initiation, a contract or our legitimate interest in providing a contact form for general requests (Art.
 6 (1) (a) or (f) GDPR).